Close

 Understand the fees involved

 Courses are priced differently, so look at your chosen university’s website to find out the tuition costs.
-Later in this article, we’ll go into more detail on the costs involved with studying in Australia, or you can read this guide about how much it costs to study at university in Australia.
+Top Universities has published a guide about how much it costs to study at university in Australia.

 Look at the admission requirements